blendsdk/blendjs/README.md

-## BlendJS
+## BlendJS, a HTML5 Application Framework with TypeScript

-This library is under development and not ready!
+This project is under development and not ready yet.
+For the current status of the project please see the ```devel``` branch